-As in the case of the recent college admissions bribery scandal known as Operation Varsity Blues involving actresses Lori Loughlin and Felicity Huffman.
+It might start off small, like finishing your child’s homework during the COVID-19 lockdowns but it can grow and become more problematic, like we saw in last year’s college admissions bribery scandal known as Operation Varsity Blues involving actresses Lori Loughlin and Felicity Huffman.

 Those who clear paths for their children to avoid failure or lost opportunities are known as “snowplow” parents – and their behavior can do some serious damage to their kids, often leaving them ill-prepared for their futures.